 When you wake up, you can probably gauge how much energy you have for the day.
 If that means you can pour a bowl of cereal for breakfast and do one load of laundry in the afternoon, you can’t expect to spend an hour at the gym, and hour cleaning the house, and an hour preparing meals for the week and still be fine at lunchtime.
 You can only spend the energy you have, and if you use it all at once, you’ll be struggling later in the day, the next day, or maybe even the rest of the week.
 It means being honest with yourself and your loved ones about your limitations.

 Getting Help for Fibromyalgia

-Since fibromyalgia is connected to things like brainstem function and proper blood flow to the brain, it makes sense to check the upper cervical spine for subluxations.
-The C1 and C2 are positioned right at the base of the skull.
+Since fibromyalgia has a connection to things like brainstem function and proper blood flow to the brain, it makes sense to check the upper cervical spine for subluxations.
+The C1 and C2 are right at the base of the skull.
 A misalignment here can lead to many fibromyalgia symptoms.
 In fact, case studies have been published that show patients having fibromyalgia resolve after gentle upper cervical adjustments.
-Why not schedule a consultation with a practitioner near you to learn if this is a viable way to help you put some more energy into your daily envelope.
+Schedule a consultation with a practitioner near you to learn it can help you put some more energy into your daily envelope.

 Latest posts by Dr. Hejny, D.C., B.C.A.O. (see all)